BayanGroup/nutch-custom-search/README.md

 xpath (which uses the standard JAXP infrastrucutre and is able to answer xpath expressions), txt (suitable for line oriented processing of text files).
 Each document consits of a set of extract-to rules.
 An extract-to rule extract a value from the content and put the extracted value into a field which is one of the fields defined in the fields section.
 The value of the field is extracted by means of functions.
+Each document may specifiy a outlinks section that tells extractor how outlinks should be extracted from the current content.

 Here is a very simple extractors.xml file containing all of the above sections: